usestencil/issues/README.md

 We track bugs and feature requests in this repository.

-If you want to file for bug or request a feature, each ticket has template that you need to fill out.
-It will make our job easier to track the bug or build the feature if you can provide us with good information.
+If you want to file for bug or request a feature, head over to the discussion section and create a new discusson.
+It will make our job easier (and faster too) to track the bug or build the feature if you can provide us with good information.

 ### Priority